 Hail is an open-source, scalable framework for exploring and analyzing genomic data.
 For this analysis, we ran Hail on Google Cloud.
 Have a go at using Hail yourself here.

 What phenotypes did you analyze?

 We analyzed 2,419 phenotypes which were processed using a customized version of PHESANT.
 A list of the phenotypes can be found in the manifest where our results are available for download.

 This work was conducted under UK Biobank applications 18597 (V. Anttila) and 11898 (J. Hirschhorn).

 In sharing these results before publication aren't you worried about getting "scooped"?

-No. In our opinion, a GWAS from a single study is not sufficient for a (good) publication.
-Replication in an independent cohort, careful and thorough examination of putative associated loci, and secondary analyses to interpret and give insight into the relevance and meaning of GWAS hits are what we think are important for advancing biological understanding.
+In our opinion, we think that GWAS is a crucial scientific activity that is foundational to novel biological insights, but that running regressions from a single cohort is insufficient for a (good) publication.
+Replication in an independent cohort, careful and thorough examination of putative associated loci, and secondary analyses to interpret and give insight into the relevance and meaning of GWAS hits are what we think important for advancing biological understanding.
 In sharing these results as soon as they are produced, we hope to dramatically cut down the time researchers spend in obtaining GWAS results so that they may focus on all the other components that are less standardized across studies.